Distribution & Status

 Panthera leo melanochaita commonly referred to as the 'Southern Lion' found throughout Eastern and Southern Africa.

 The West African Lion population is now listed as critically endangered with an estimated population of 400 wild lions with less than 250 mature individuals.
 The Asiatic Lion was recognised as it's own subspecies (Panthera leo persica) up until 2017.
-This was reversed by the IUCN felid classification task force after new evidence showed that lions in west and central Africa are more closely related to Asiatic lions rather than those in Eastern and Southern Africa.
+This was reversed by the IUCN felid classification task force after new evidence showed that lions in west and central Africa are more closely related to Asiatic lions rather than those in Eastern and Southern Africa and are now classified as a subpopulation of the Northern Lion and is listed as endangered.

 In 1880 only 12 lions were found living in the Gir Forest in India, these were the last remnant of the lions who once roamed outside of Africa...